SergeyDukhovich/dukhovich.github.io/_posts/2019-08-02-writing-custom-extensions.markdown

 ### Use ControlEvent

-If your custom UIControl doesn't store any value and `.valueChanged` event is used, it will be easy to wrap this event with `ControlEvent`.
+If your custom UIControl doesn't store any value and any type of `UIControlEvents` is used, it will be easy to wrap this event with `ControlEvent`.

 Remember, you are able to instantiate ControlEvent with source Observable, if your control doesn't send any event.
 You may start with `PublishRelay` as the source.